ANTH 101 - Introduction to Anthropology

 ANTH 590 - Dissertation Readings

 Supervised individual investigation or study of a topic not covered by regular courses.
 The topic selected by the student and the proposed plan of study are approved by the adviser and the staff member who supervises the work.
+May be repeated in the same term up to 8 G hours if topics vary or in separate terms up to 16 G hours if topics vary.
 Prerequisite: Consent of instructor.